apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/migrations_maintaining_state.md

 ---
 title: V - Migrations & maintaining state
-description: Learn about what actor migrations are and how to handle them properly so that state is not lost and it can safely be resurrected.
+description: Learn about what actor migrations are and how to handle them properly so that the state is not lost and runs can safely be resurrected.
 sidebar_position: 6.5
 slug: /expert-scraping-with-apify/migrations-maintaining-state
 ---

 # Migrations & maintaining state {#migrations-maintaining-state}

-**Learn about what actor migrations are and how to handle them properly so that state is not lost and it can safely be resurrected.**
+**Learn about what actor migrations are and how to handle them properly so that the state is not lost and runs can safely be resurrected.**

 ---